North American community members: How to become an elected member of NAASC:

 Elected Faculty members will:

-1. Join 1+ subcommittee/working group of their choice (meets 1 hour/month) (Footnote 1)
+1. Join a subcommittee/working group of their choice (usually meets 1 hour/month or 1 hour/quarterly) (Footnote 1)

-3. Regularly participate in email discussion of NAASC issues (~0.5h/month)
+3. Regularly participate in email discussion of NAASC issues (~0.5h/month, less in non-ICAR years, more in ICAR years)

 5. Be willing to take on a NAASC Board of Director role, as shown (Footnote 3)